rwijtvliet/portfolyo/docs/specialized_topics/dataprep.rst

 Preprocessing input data
 ========================

+User-supplied input data should adhere to certain specifications, and depending on our data source, some cleanup or manipulation might be necessary.

+.. contents:: Page contents:
+   :depth: 1
+   :local:

 ``portfolyo`` mainly works with ``pandas Series`` and ``pandas DataFrame`` objects as input data.
-Let's say we have an object ``fr`` as input data, which may be either. ``portfolyo`` expects ``fr`` to adhere to certain specifications, and depending on our data source, some cleanup or manipulation of the input data might be necessary.
-Below are some common operations, which are best done in the order presented.
-They help to ensure that the data:
+Let's say we have an object ``fr`` as input data, which may be either; it should:

-* has a ``DatetimeIndex``,
+* have a ``DatetimeIndex``,
 * with left-bound timestamps,
 * which is either timezone-agnostic or localized to a certain geographic timezone,
 * and gapless,
 * and has a quarterhourly, hourly, daily, monthly, quarterly or yearly frequency.

-For convenience there is also a ``portfolyo.standardize()`` function (see further below), which can be used to do all necessary preprocessing in the majority of cases.
+Below are some common operations to ensure these characteristics.
+The are best done in the order presented.
+For convenience there is also a ``portfolyo.standardize()`` function, which can be used to do all necessary preprocessing in the majority of cases.

 -------------
 DatetimeIndex